Examine and steer clear of the common mistakes made by exhibitors globally

 Not training your booth staff and discussing correct objectives

-Relying on a fishbowl to bring good leads
+- Relying on a fishbowl to ring good leads

-Certify that the service crews handling the provision of your booth know what’s happening with your booth.
-Get them a list of shows for the year in order that your booth gets from one show to following, deciding which shows you’ve got time to ship to the advanced warehouse and which events you’re compelled to ship directly to the show.
-Discuss any distinctive things like product within the booth, monitors, height limitations, etc.
+Certify that the service crews handling the provision of your exhibition stand booth know what’s happening with your booth.
+Get them a list of shows for the year so that your booth gets from the show dates to shipment planning to the advanced warehouse and.
+Discuss any distinctive things like products within the booth, monitors, height limitations, etc.

 Mistakes are milestones to learning for success.
 So if some mistake does happen, learn from it to make the next show an even grander success.